Skip to content

 Great_crested_grebe__4

 The great crested grebe, which belongs to the grebe family of water birds, is a species of bird known for its elaborate courtship display.
-The males will often perform a display known as “penguin-dancing,” in which they perform a series of leaps and dives around their partner.
+The males often perform a display known as “penguin-dancing,” in which they perform a series of leaps and dives around their partner.

 Both of these behaviors are used to attract potential partners and to strengthen the bond between two mates.
 The great crested grebe is also known for its colorful breeding plumage, which includes a white neck and breast, black sides and back, and a distinctive red-brown cap.

-During the breeding season, they can be found in shallow lakes, ponds, and marshes.
+They can be found in shallow lakes, ponds, and marshes during the breeding season.

 They also use their feet to help them swim and search for food underwater.
 The great crested grebe is a stunning bird, and its elaborate mating display is certainly something to behold.